open-rmf/crossflow/handbook/src/buffers.md

 To make this work, we capture the output of each service—`chop_apple` and `preheat_oven`—in a separate **buffer**.
 A buffer is a workflow element that can capture messages for later use.
-There are numerous ways and reasons to use a buffer, but a spme examples include:
+There are numerous ways and reasons to use a buffer, but a some examples include:
 * Hold messages until the workflow is ready to consume them (similar to "places" in [Petri Nets][PetriNet])
-* Store information about the state of workflow (similar to the "blackboard" in behavior trees)
+* Track the internal state of workflow (similar to the "blackboard" in behavior trees)

 In our apple pie use case, we want to see that the "apple chopped" and "temperature ready" buffers both have a message before we pull those messages out of the buffers and